PsCustomObject/PsCustomObject.github.io/_posts/2019-11-18-PowerShell-Add-Assembly.md

 Note how assembly can only be imported via the **System Reflection Assembly** method and not the *Add-Type* one but apart from this functionality in the script will not be impacted and dependency on the binary DLL being available on the system will be removed.

-**Pro Tip:** Keep in mind this method while having advantages comes at the cost of making the script file *larger* due the overhead of having the full DLL string embedded in the code while this won't impact performances it could make some of you uncomfortable.
+**Pro Tip:** Keep in mind this method while having advantages comes at the cost of making the script file *larger* due the overhead of having the full DLL string embedded in the code and will suffer from a slight performance hit due to all the conversion between types.
+I don't have enough data to confirm the penalty hit but will carry on some tests.
 {: .notice--danger}